Natural Phonics Primer

 A Universal Safety Net for Literacy

-The Natural Phonics Primer: A Universal Safety Net for Literacy is a one-stop method for beginning and remedial reading featuring 72 powerful sequential, progressive exercises for building decoding fluency (accuracy + speed), enhanced with 439 decodable sentences representing 3,123 words in running text.
+The Natural Phonics Primer is a one-stop method for beginning and remedial reading featuring 72 powerful sequential, progressive exercises for building decoding fluency (accuracy + speed), enhanced with 439 decodable sentences representing 3,123 words in running text.
+There are three versions:

-The central feature of the program that allows it to be a “universal safety net for literacy” is the introduction of Precision Teaching minimal calibrated speed for every grade from kindergarten through 8th grade.
-This would provide four important functions:
+The central feature of the program that allows it to be a “universal safety net for literacy” is the introduction of a minimal calibrated speed for EVERY grade from kindergarten through 8th grade.
+This will provide four important functions:

-1. It would provide an excellent beginning phonics based reading method.
+1. It will provide an excellent beginning phonics based reading method.

-2. It would provide universal screening for reading difficulties at the decoding level.
+2. It will provide universal screening for reading difficulties at the decoding level for all ages.

-3. It would provide remediation in the classroom, reducing the need for special programs for dyslexics.
+3. It will provide remediation in the regular classroom, reducing the need for special programs for dyslexics.

-4. It would provide good readers with the opportunity to further improve their decoding and spelling skills.
+4. It will provide good readers with the opportunity to further improve their decoding and spelling skills.

-Here is the Teacher’s Manual for teaching the Natural Phonics Primer with Blend Phonics.
+Here is the Teacher’s Guide for teaching the Natural Phonics Primer with Blend Phonics.
 Blend Phonics is also called "Sequential Phonics” or "Cumulative Phonics.
-Below are links to 50 short instructional videos plus an introductory video that will be helpful to both teachers and students.
+Below are links to 50 instructional videos plus an introductory video that will be helpful to both teachers and students.
 The 22 Review Exercises are not videoed.
+Notice: This Teacher’s Guide is incorporated into the Expanded Edition published on November 13, 2023.

 Here are labels for making duo-tab (3-hole) folders for the Three-Stages of the Natural Phonics Primer.